On differences between even and odd anisotropic-flow harmonics in non-equilibrated systems: Results for

+As could be expected from Fig.~\ref{fig:v2/Nresc}, one finds that $v_2\propto{\rm Kn}^{-1}$ to better than 10\% accuracy in the full $2\to 2$ simulations, consistent with the equally good scaling with $\Nresc$ and the fact that $\Nresc$ and ${\rm Kn}^{-1}$ are proportional.
+On the other hand, it is clear that the scaling is not so good for the $2\to 0$ scenario --- and even less in the single-hit model.

-\section{Results for $N_{\rm resc.} \approx 0.35$}
+\section{Results for $\Nresc \approx 0.35$}

 In this Appendix we provide for the sake of reference results for $v_2$ (Fig.~\ref{fig:v2bis}) and $v_4$ (Fig.~\ref{fig:v4bis}) for systems in which the mean number of rescatterings per particle is about 0.35.
-For the $2\to 0$ scenario, this means that approximately $70\%$ of the particles disappear over the system evolution.
-Accordingly the assumption underlying the analytical calculations, that the phase-space distribution $f(t,{\bf x},{\bf p})$ deviates negligibly at all times from the free-streaming distribution $f_{\rm f.s.}(t,{\bf x},{\bf p})$ with the same initial condition, is clearly non fulfilled.
+For the $2\to 0$ resp.\ single-hit scenarios, this means that approximately $70\%$ of the particles disappear resp.\ become transparent over the system evolution.
+Accordingly, the assumption underlying the analytical calculations, that the phase-space distribution $f(t,{\bf x},{\bf p})$ deviates negligibly at all times from the free-streaming distribution $f_{\rm f.s.}(t,{\bf x},{\bf p})$ with the same initial condition, is clearly non fulfilled.
+In addition, it is somewhat clear that if 70\% of the particles scatter once in the $2\to 0$ or single-hit models, then a significant fraction of them would actually collide several times in the $2\to 2$ model: extrapolating the straight-line fit in Fig.~\ref{fig:Nresc_vs_Kn} indeed gives $\Nresc\approx 1.67$ for a $2\to 2$ system with the same initial input Knudsen number as used in the $2\to 0$ or single-hit simulations.
+That is, it is clear from the start that the ``full'' $2\to 2$ and ``truncated'' $2\to 0$ or single-hit systems that lead to $\Nresc\approx 0.35$ are extremely different.

 The two plots displaying ``linear'' flow response, namely $v_n$ for an initial non-zero $\varepsilon_n$ with $n=2$ (Fig.~\ref{fig:v2bis}) or $n=4$ (Fig.~\ref{fig:v4bis} left), are similar: The results from the simulations with the $2\to 2$ collision kernel (green lines) and the $2\to 0$ scenario (blue lines) largely differ, by roughly $40\%$ in the case of $v_2$, and even yielding signals with opposite signs in the case of $v_4$.
 In contrast, the analytical results are remarkably close to those from the transport calculations with $2\to 2$ scatterings, in particular the final values of $v_2$ or $v_4$, which in our view should probably not be over-interpreted.
-As mentioned in Sect.~\ref{ss:v4}, the agreement for $v_4$ disappears at higher $N_{\rm resc.}$ values, since the $2\to 2$ results become positive.
+As mentioned in Sect.~\ref{ss:v4}, the agreement for $v_4$ disappears at higher $\Nresc$ values, since the $2\to 2$ results become positive.

 Going to the right panel of Fig.~\ref{fig:v4bis} showing the nonlinear response $v_4\propto \varepsilon_2^2$, we just note that the agreement between the three approaches is quite good, again without attempting to interpret it.